-An employment contract is a written agreement documenting the shared rights and responsibilities between your company and a W-2 or 1099 contract employee.
+An employment contract is a written employment agreement documenting the shared rights and responsibilities between your company and a W-2 or 1099 contract worker.
 It’s typically used when bringing in higher-level management employees, short-term contract employees, or freelancers.
 As a document signed by both parties, an employment contract is enforceable in a court of law.

-The first employment contract template is best used for employees that you pay and issue a W-2 to.
-The second employment contract template is best used for workers such as freelancers who you will pay a gross amount without tax deductions and issue a 1099 at year-end instead.
+Here are two free employment contract sample templates you can adapt for your own small business.
+The first employment contract is best used for employees to whom you issue a W-2.
+The second employment contract template is best used for workers such as freelancers to whom you pay a gross amount without tax deductions and issue a 1099-MISC at year-end instead.

 - Employment Contract for W-2 Employee as a Google/Word Doc or PDF